How Much Do Slate Roof Repairs Cost in 2025?

 • Lasts longer than any other roofing material.

 Real slate roofs weigh about twice as much as synthetic slate, so the roof framing needs to be reinforced to support them.
-Repairs to natural slate roofs cost $5 to $15 per square foot, about $2 per square foot more than synthetic slate.
+Repairs to natural slate roofs cost $5 to $15 per square foot, which is $2 per square foot more than synthetic slate.

 Types of Natural Slate